-Most people understand the health benefits of yoga: flexibility, stress relief and muscle strength just to name a few.
+Most people understand the basic health benefits of yoga: flexibility, stress relief and muscle strength, just to name a few.
 But why is it different when you turn up the heat?
 Is the increase in degrees a gimmick or is it actually beneficial to your health?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Most hot yoga classes purposefully heat the room between 90 and 105 degrees Fahrenheit.
+Hot yoga is exactly what it sounds like — yoga practiced in a hot environment.
+Most hot yoga classes have an increased room temperature set anywhere between 90 and 105 degrees Fahrenheit.
+That’s quite a difference compared to normal room temperature (68 to 72 degrees Fahrenheit).
+Why so hot?
 The heat helps lubricate tendons and ligaments, making it easier to fold into certain stretches and poses.
 “The heat allows participants to get a deeper stretch because their body is warmer and they can move into the poses a little deeper,” says yoga instructor Jennifer Sauer.

 On the flip side, it can also be easy to overdo it in a hot yoga class.
-Because of the high temperature in the room, you might not realize how hard you are working and you could end up taking stretches too far before you are ready.
+Because of the high temperature in the room, you might not realize how hard you’re working and you could end up taking stretches too far before your body is ready.

 Hot yoga should be something that you ease into.
 So taking some regular yoga classes first and getting an idea of your current flexibility level is recommended.
 Beginner yoga classes also help build on your knowledge of the poses and sequences.